go-jira/jira/README.md

 esac
 ```

-* **Custom Commands**.
+###### **Custom Commands**
 Now you can create your own custom commands to do common operations with jira.
 Please see the details **Custom Commands** section below for more details.
 If you want to create a command `jira mine` that lists all the issues assigned to you now you can modify your `.jira.d/config.yml` file to add a `custom-commands` section like this:
 ```
 custom-commands:
   - name: mine